- Dr Hayley Bennett

 - MSc by Research in Social Policy, University of Edinburgh (ESRC CASE studentship)

 - MA Local and Regional Economic Development, Aberystwyth University (IGES award)

 - BA Human Geography (First class honours) Aberystwyth University (UWA scholarship)

-Publications (a selection, see Edinburgh Research Explorer for a detailed list)
+(selected, see Edinburgh Research Explorer for a detailed list)

 Bennett, H. (2017) Re-examining British Welfare-to-Work Contracting using a Transaction Cost Perspective.
 Journal of Social Policy, Vol 46, 1, 129-148